11 Google Data Studio Alternatives For Reporting Dashboards

-Marketing reporting tools take your scattered data and turn it into something that you can interpret to make better decisions.
-One of the reporting tools that you’ll inevitably come across is Google Data Studio, a free tool for converting raw data into detailed reports.
+Marketing reporting tools take your scattered data and turn it into something that helps you make better decisions.
+One of those tools you'll definitely come across is Google Data Studio, which is a free tool that turns raw data into detailed reports.

 1. DashThis